 American Corners / Window on America Centers

 The U.S. Embassy has allocated funds to establish Window on America Centers in libraries throughout Ukraine.
 The regional libraries provide space and English-speaking staff members.
 The U.S. Government provides the start-up capital to purchase a basic set of books, CD-ROMs and video collection of documentaries and classic American films.
-The libraries also receive a grant for furniture and equipment, including computers with Internet access, a printer, copier, TV, and a DVD player.
-Each of the centers is made up of five key information modules: U.S. government, U.S. reference materials, business, English-language teaching, and education.
+The libraries also receive a grant for furniture and equipment, including computers with Internet access, a printer, copier, TV, a DVD player, iPads and e-readers.

 The Embassy also offers local training for librarians of Window on America Centers.
 Heads of Window on America Centers visited the U.S. on the State Department's International Visitor Program and Open World Program.
 During their tour, the librarians learned about the organization and administration of libraries in the United States, while studying current trends in reference sources and the uses of technology in the field.
 Participation in these programs gave them first-hand experience of living in America and helped them to make their resource centers more effective and innovative.

 Each Window on America Center hosts a variety of events designed to bring

 Americans and Ukrainians closer together.
 Regular talks by U.S. Speakers,

 Embassy staff, Fulbright scholars, Peace Corps Volunteers, and other Americans

 allow U.S. and Ukrainian citizens to interact.
 The Window on America Centers

 also provide a venue for the Embassy's outreach activities, offering a